darylkevin/PersonalPortfolio/README.md

 ### Edit `definitions.ts`

 The `definitions.ts` file (located in `app/lib/`) is your one-stop shop for customizing this portfolio.
-Here's a quick overview of what you can configure:
+Here's a quick overview of what you can configure (leave the link field as an empty string if you do not need it):

 #### **Hero Section**